RishikBurgula/Gaming-Hub/README.md

-console-gaming-module
-A very fun gaming module which embraces console based games.
-Enjoy playing these addictive yet fun games
+A collection of simple yet interesting games created using Java as a part of 1st Year 1st Trisemester Java Project.

 Open the GamingHub.java file in any IDE or console to run it.
 Runs on any JVM.